It’s easy to get your news and information published to the parish. Here’s how to do it:

 - Write in the third person.
 Assume that the reader doesn’t know who you are.

-- Headline: You can write a headline for your story, or we can make one for you.
+- Headline: You should write a headline for your story.
 A good headline is short, uses active voice, and is informative.
 Examples of bad headlines: “Treasurer’s report”, “Service to be held”, “Bad news to report” or “Just a reminder”.
 Good examples: “Adult formation resumes for February”, “Prison ministry seeks members”, or “Evensong features Bruce Springsteen”.

 - Photo: Our website automatically crops photos to a standard shape, with an aspect ratio of 4:3, horizontal.
 And in some cases, it crops even more, to 19:6 horizontal.
 Remember that when you’re submitting photos.
 If your photo is vertical, make sure there is enough room on either side that it can be cropped to horizontal.
 If you are able to crop it yourself, that’s very helpful.
 Keep the subject of your photo in the very center for best results.

 - Copyright issues: Copyright holders routinely scan websites, including those of churches, looking for copyright violations.
 Make sure you don’t submit copyrighted materials, including photos, unless you have permission to publish it on the website.
 If that’s the case, please make sure to include copyright info (e.g., “Photo by Lee Matz, © 2018.
 All rights reserved.
 Used by permission.”)

 - Contact info: Wherever possible, include contact information with your story.
 If you list a person’s name as the contact person, make sure you also provide an email address or phone number.
 Check out, for example, the last bullet point below.
 But also consider this: